SWFAS Bylaws - Approved 9/07/23

 ARTICLE XI — AMENDMENTS

 Amendments to these by-laws may be introduced by the Officers of the Society at any regular meeting.
-The amendments shall be voted upon not later than two months from the time they were introduced.
-A majority of the quorum of the members present at a regular meeting is required to adopt the amendments.
+The amendments shall be voted upon as covered in Article VII above either at the Annual Business Meeting scheduled in December or at a Special Business Meeting scheduled by the officers.
+A simple majority of the quorum of the membership is required to adopt the amendments.